EES HR Blog

 Technology allows us to communicate with one another at a whim’s notice.
 As with most things, there are both positives and negatives associated with privileges.
 Some negatives to this virtual workplace communication are that messages can be misunderstood, misread or even undervalued.
 It is important that employees know how to take advantage of this advanced form of communication and use it for productivity in the workplace!
 Here are 5 easy dos and don'ts for leading your office in an upward spiral towards effectively communicating with one another.
 Enjoy!

-Jessica Saxton is a researcher, writer, business marketer, and musician who recognizes the power of positivity, faith in God, and gratitude as an essential part of life.
+Jessica Saxton is a researcher, writer, business marketer, and musician who recognizes the power of positivity, faith in Jesus Christ, and gratitude as an essential part of life.
 She holds a masters degree in professional counseling and is experienced in human resource development.
 She loves to help others grow through information sharing, networking, and simple encouraging words!